 “You’ve heard it before, but we will say it again: soft skills matter.”
-Yes, we’ve heard you, Linkedin in your 2019 Workplace Learning Report.
+We couldn’t agree more with this quote from LinkedIn’s 2019 Workplace Learning Report.

-At the same time, soft skills are the ones leaders most often say are lacking in their organizations.
+At the same time, we know that soft skills are the ones leaders most often say are lacking in their organizations.

 According to ATD’s report, Bridging the Skills Gap: Workforce Development and the Future of Work, the top missing skill set in 2018 was communication and interpersonal skills – with 66% of respondents reported a gap.
 Critical thinking and problem-solving skills came in second this year with 65% reporting it as a challenge and managerial and supervisory skills was third.